sturob/tmux-teleport/README.md

 - Quickly navigate to any tmux window
 - Easily move windows
-- A useful overview of all windows and session
+- A useful overview of all windows and sessions
-- Create new windows and session
+- Create new windows and sessions
 - Find un-named windows
 - Delete and rename windows